 Yet it may be that some members of Congress, when considering a measure like Draper’s, may be moved more by political-party considerations than by the influence their states wield in DC.
 Indeed, some analysts have argued that partisan considerations, more than other factors, have driven earlier episodes in American history in which new states have been added.
 If that was, and remains, true (and today it does seem that political party is often the single most important factor in predicting political behavior), we need focus carefully on the partisan consequences of Draper’s current plan.

 Under the lines Draper proposes, of the six senators who would come from the three new Californias, four senators (the two each from “California” and “Northern California”) would almost certainly be Democrats, and the partisan identity of the other two (from “Southern California”) would be harder to predict.
-The counties that make up “Southern California” lean Republican (and collectively voted for Mitt Romney over Barack Obama in 2012), but did favor Democratic Senate candidate (now Senator) Kamala Harris over Republican opponent Loretta Sanchez in the most recent election for a senator in California.
-But query whether Republicans would have put up someone more competitive had they known they were competing only in the “Southern California” counties; since Harris had so much more support than Sanchez in the “Northern California” and “California” counties, it was hard to recruit plausible Republican opponents against Harris in a statewide race in what is currently California.
+The counties that make up “Southern California” sometimes lean Republican (and collectively voted almost evenly for Mitt Romney and Barack Obama in 2012), but did favor Democratic Senate candidate (now Senator) Kamala Harris over more liberal Republican opponent Loretta Sanchez in the most recent election for a senator in California.
+But query whether Republicans would have put up someone more competitive for the Senate race had they known they were competing only in the “Southern California” counties; since Harris had overwhelming support in the “Northern California” and “California” counties, it was hard to recruit plausible Republican opponents against Harris in a statewide race in what is currently California.

 So the Senate implications are hard to predict.
 It is quite possible that the adoption of Draper’s three-Californias idea would (generally and for the foreseeable future) lead to the election of four Democratic and two Republican senators, preserving California’s current +2 (2-0) edge for Democrats in the Senate.